String topology for stacks: embeddings, submersions, and normally nonsingular morphisms

 \begin{rem} Let $\X$, $\Y$ and $f$ be as in Proposition \ref{P:Gorinetation}.
 There are two ways of giving a strong orientation to $f$.
 Either we can use Proposition \ref{P:Gorinetation} directly, or we first apply Corollary \ref{C:nns} to endow $\X$ and $\Y$ with a strong orientation, and then apply Proposition \ref{P:canonicalorientation1}.
 The orientations we get are the same for $f$.
 We denote $\theta_f$ this strong orientation. \end{rem}

-\begin{prop} Let $\XX$ be a paracompact oriented orbifold.
+\begin{prop} Let $\XX$ be a paracompact orbifold whose tangent bundle (Example \ref{E:tgtbundle}) is oriented.
 Then the diagonal $\XX\to \XX \times \XX$ is strongly oriented and in particular, $\XX$ is naturally oriented. \end{prop} \begin{proof} Locally, we can find a tubular neighborhood for the diagonal.
 The result follows using partition of unity. \end{proof}